Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 | ------------ | ------------ | -------------------------------------------- |
 | Intelligence | **Smithing** | Craft, enchant, and repair weapons and armor |

+### Class Item

 Every Forge carries a Smithing Hammer that enables them to merge metal and runes through pure friction.
-This Smithing Hammer most often manifests itself as a dwarven warhammer weighing roughly 25 pounds with two broad faces.
+This Smithing Hammer is commonly a dwarven warhammer weighing roughly 25 pounds with two broad faces.
-While they carry their Smithing Hammer, a Forge can repair gear using Smithing instead of Innovation and has the ability to earn Smithing Points that can be expended to create or enhance gear.

-During a Rest, a Forge can spend their light activity learning, experimenting, and smithing.
-They will make a Smithing Check and on a success, earn 1 Smithing Point.
-Once a Forge has enough Smithing Points, they can expend them to complete a creation or enhancement.

 | Level | Smithing Hammer Effect                     |
 | ----- | ------------------------------------------ |